jonascholz/jonascholz.github.io/_pages/about.md

 ---

 <!-- NOTE age is calculated dynamically with a script tag at the end of this file -->
 I'm a {% raw %}<span id="age"></span>{% endraw %} year old AI Researcher working towards Artificial General Intelligence.
-For the most part I was following conventional Deep Learning research, but in the past year I have focused on Spiking Neural Networks due to their biological plausibility, energy efficiency and network scalability."
+For the most part I was following conventional Deep Learning research, but in the past year I have focused on Spiking Neural Networks due to their biological plausibility, energy efficiency and network scalability.

 What I'm up to
 ======